-- Review and revise College/District publications and other marketing tools to reflect diversity in pictures, graphics, and text to showcase a representation of the District's diversity; - ii.
+- i.
+Review and revise College/District publications and other marketing tools to reflect diversity in pictures, graphics, and text to project an inclusive image; - ii.
 Maintain an equal employment opportunity online presence on the District's website by highlighting the District's commitment to diversity and equal employment opportunity, ADA, sexual harassment and nondiscrimination policies, procedures, and programs.
 The website will also list contact persons for further information on all of these topics; - iii.
 Recognize multilingualism and knowledge of multiculturalism as a desired and, when appropriate, required skill and qualification for community college employees; - iv.
 Seek direct contact with student, professional, community and other organizations that represent the diverse community.
 These organizations can serve as resources for referring potential candidates;